ppscon/bakery/README.md

 ## Workflow File

-The main workflow is defined in `.github/workflows/main.yml`.
+The main workflow is defined in: `.github/workflows/main.yml`.

 ## Jobs